Czyżowice, Silesian Voivodeship

 Czyżowice is a village in the administrative district of Gmina Gorzyce, within Wodzisław County, Silesian Voivodeship, in southern Poland, close to the Czech border.
-It lies approximately 3 km north of Gorzyce, 4 km south-west of Wodzisław Śląski, and 52 km south-west of the regional capital Katowice.
 The town fell to Nazi occupation during the 1940s as a result many children were forced to learn German at school and everyone was not permitted to speak polish, however following the defeat of Nazi forces, the troops retreated back to Germany and the people were freed.